huggingface/datasets/docs/source/share.rst

    git push

-Congratulations, your dataset has now been uploaded to the Hugging Face Hub where anyone can load it with a single line of code! 🥳
+Congratulations, your dataset has now been uploaded to the Hugging Face Hub where anyone can load it in a single line of code! 🥳

 .. code::